Lycodon cavernicolus: Description

 L. cavernicolus has a flat head that is distinct from its neck, with an elongated snout.
 The nostrils are in the middle of the nasal scale, and large.
 The eyes are also large, with a vertical, elliptical pupil.
 The body is somewhat compressed from side to side.
-A holotype had a total length of 50.8 centimeters.
+A holotype had a total length of 50.8 cm.
 The body is light brown, with bands of a lighter share.
 36 bands are on the back and 29 on the tail.
 The head is the color of the lighter bands.
 The belly of the snake is beige.
 Juveniles have bold white markings on a darker brown background.

 L. cavernicolus can be differentiated from closely related snakes such as Lycodon ruhstrati and Lycodon fasciatus by the presence of an elongated loreal scale, and either 245 ventral scales in the male or 232 in the female.
 Juveniles of the species have white bands.